PrismAero/agentic-memory-server/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by creating an issue in this repository with the label "conduct".
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+The project maintainer is obligated to respect the privacy and security of the reporter of any incident.

 ## AI-Assisted Development Guidelines